 She hurt.
 Everywhere.
 Like the dickens.

 Her slowing heartbeat sped again.
-Surely the postal form and its false trail should’ve kept Cormac occupied longer than this.
+Surely the postal form and its false trail should have kept Cormac occupied longer than this.
 And how had he tracked her so quickly, in any case?

 Sitting up, she forced her wildly trembling fingers to turn the key in the ignition.
 He would be furious.
 Her skills were nothing to his.
 Her only hope was to evade.
 She turned the key again.

 Clicking.
 Grinding and clicking.
-No matter how hard she cranked the key, no matter how hard she willed it, the motor didn’t catch.
+No matter how hard she cranked the key, no matter how hard she willed it, the motor would not catch.
 Instead, the lights went out.
 Next, the key jammed, refused to budge.
 Superior magic at work.

 “Brigid, help me,” she prayed, and scanned the vast field before her.
 With her blurred vision, she could just make out a cluster of lights on the distant shoreline—the harbor at Tingwall, she realized.
 Her intended destination.
 Perhaps she could run.

 “Silly old fool,” she whispered.
 She couldn’t outrun a normal man.
-She certainly couldn’t outrun Cormac.
+She certainly would not outrun Cormac.
 Why couldn’t her deception have lasted just a little longer?

 There was nothing for it now.
 Taking a pained breath, she prepared to leave the car’s illusion of shelter.
-Her heart raced, her muscles locked, as something deep within screamed in protest.
+Her muscles locked as something deep within screamed in protest.

 She told it to hush.